Unlock Me If You Can: The Rise of IRL Brand Treasure Hunts

 Enter the hunting ground.

-This is where I stop thinking like a strategist and start listening to the kid in me—the one still clutching an imaginary map, chasing clues through the backyard, convinced the next chapter of the story is just one step away.
+This is where I stop thinking like a strategist and start thinking like a kid—the one still clutching an imaginary map, chasing clues through Mexico City, convinced the next chapter of the story is just one step away.

 “You shouldn’t internalize or take things personally when building brand strategy,” they say.